 No forms or instructions are associated with this policy.

 No terms or definitions are associated with this policy.

-Upon receiving information missing student, University Officials should contact the Director of Student Services and their Resident Hall Director and/or the Resident Hall Executive Director, if living in the residence halls.
-The Director of Student Services will determine if a student is “deemed missing” and within twenty-four hours follow appropriate procedures, including contacting the City of Baraboo Police, either the parent/guardian, or the emergency/confidential contact provided by the student, as defined above.
+Upon receiving information missing student, University Officials should contact the Student Life & Activities Coordinator and their Resident Hall Director and/or the Resident Hall Executive Director, if living in the residence halls.
+The Student Life & Activities Coordinator will determine if a student is “deemed missing” and within twenty-four hours follow appropriate procedures, including contacting the City of Baraboo Police, either the parent/guardian, or the emergency/confidential contact provided by the student, as defined above.